ConvertKit/ConvertKitSDK-PHP/SETUP.md

 ### Running CodeSniffer

-In the Plugin's directory, run the following commands to run PHP_CodeSniffer, which will check the code meets PHP Coding Standards:
+In the root directory, run the following commands to run PHP_CodeSniffer, which will check the code meets PHP Coding Standards:

 ```bash
 vendor/bin/phpcs